A reckless car accident made news headlines in Memphis lastnight and this morning.

 For the quickest and best results in a car accident case, there must be two qualifications:

-The person who cause the accident must have insurance
+- The person who caused the accident must have insurance.

 If you’ve been hurt in a car accident that wasn’t your fault, please contact us today, either by filling out the “Get in Touch” form below or by calling us at (901) 327-1212.
 One of our experienced Memphis personal injury attorneys will be ready to speak with you, free of charge.